Anti-bullying advocate: Sexting / Bullying / Cyberbullying

 She couldn’t even escape the harassment at home because she received phone calls, text messages, and cyber abuse on the computer.

-Ally had her friends’ parents ask her out, bosses who told her they were going to find her picture and rate it, and teachers who made comments in class about it.
+Ally had her friends’ parents ask her out, bosses who told her they would find her picture and rate it, and teachers who commented in class about it.

 She has been featured on MTV: Sexting in America, The View, HLN, Good Morning America, Fox News, MTV: Disconnected Aftershow, and Dr. Drew.